MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-payment-methods.md

 ---
 title: Set Up Payment Methods (contains video)
-description: You use payment methods, for example, cheque, bank transfer, cash, or PayPal, to define how sales and purchase invoices will be paid.
+description: 'You use payment methods, for example, cheque, bank transfer, cash, or PayPal, to define how sales and purchase invoices will be paid.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: check, bank transfer, cash, PayPal ms.search.form: 427
+ms.search.keywords: 'check, bank transfer, cash, PayPal' ms.search.form: 427
 ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: ef92b2ade7c18a57438a6a87a939070cb42a9fb1
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9530638"
 ---
-# <a name="set-up-payment-methods"></a>Set Up Payment Methods
+# Set Up Payment Methods

 Payment methods define the way you prefer for customers to pay you, and how you like to pay your vendors.
 The method can vary for each customer or vendor.
 Examples of typical payment methods are **bank**, **cash**, **cheque**, or **account**.